Coronavirus Job Retention Scheme - 80% of salary for furloughed employees

 The scheme will be backdated to 1 March and open initially for at least three months but extended ‘for longer if necessary’.
 However, a claim under the CJRS can only be made from the date that an employee is actually furloughed.
 It does not mean that all employers can claim under the scheme from 1 March.
 The 1 March date should only be used to claim a grant under the CJRS if the employee and employer had already agreed a change in employment status on 1 March and had 'furloughed' (laid-off) the employee by1 March.
 Most employers will therefore only be able to claim from a later date, possibly two or three weeks after 1 March, when the government stepped up quarantine and self-isolation rules.

-Where a business can carry on without those physical interactions, for instance by working remotely, it should be business as usual and the new scheme doesn’t appear to be designed as a catch all wage subsidy for the UK workforce.
+Where a business can carry on without those physical interactions, for instance by working remotely, it should be business as usual.
+Therefore, in those cased the new scheme would not apply.
+The scheme is not designed as a wage subsidy for all UK businesses, only those who furlough their employees.

 Even in the face of this unprecedented global Covid-19 crisis, there will have to be tight controls to avoid abuse by unscrupulous employers who could see it as a way to simply lay off staff with no intention of rehiring them and creating ghost staff.